-The next page is an order form for printed, bound copies of the doctoral dissertation or master's thesis.
+The next page is an order form for printed, bound copies of the dissertation or thesis.
 To place an order, students complete the relevant fields and click on "Place order."
 Otherwise, students may click on "Continue without ordering copies."
 The final page gives students the opportunity to verify the accuracy of the submission.
 If the submission is satisfactory, students click on "Log out."

-An email confirmation of a successfully submitted electronic doctoral dissertation or master's thesis will be sent to students.
-The electronic doctoral dissertation or master's thesis will be sent to the Division of Graduate Education for final approval.
-Upon review of the electronic doctoral dissertation or master's thesis, a Division of Graduate Education Academic Affairs Advisor will send an e-mail to students with any problems or questions prior to the final document review.
-Students will need to schedule the final document review with a Graduate Academic Affairs Advisor for final approval and submission.
-Please go to https://gradforms.ucsd.edu/calendar/ to schedule your appointments.
+An email confirmation of a successfully submitted electronic dissertation or thesis will be sent to students.
+The electronic doctoral dissertation or master's thesis will be sent to the Division of Graduate Education Academic Affairs advisors for final approval.
+Upon review of the electronic doctoral dissertation or master's thesis, a Graduate Academic Affairs Advisor will e-mail the student with any necessary revisions.
+Students will need to complete the "Final Degree Checklist" in the online form, "File for Doctoral/Master's (Thesis) Degree Form" to initiate a final review by the Academic Affairs Advisor.
+See Degree Completion for detailed instructions.
+To return to the form once submitted, log into Kuali at https://ucsd.kualibuild.com/.